Naga0848/Dockerfiles/README.md

 sudo usermod -aG docker ec2-user

 exit, after adding normal user and re-login and start using the docker commands without giving sudo

+# In this Repo, we are just understanding the different instructions which we use in our Dockerfile and that is the reaon we mention CMD and give a sleep command to run the container.